 allowUrls: Domains that might raise acceptable exceptions represented in a regex pattern format.

-ignoreErrors: Instruct the SDK to never send an error to Sentry if it matches any of the listed error messages.
-If no message is available, the SDK will try to compare against an underlying exception type and value.
+ignoreErrors: Instruct the SDK to never send an error to Sentry if it matches any of the listed error messages or regular expressions.
+The SDK will try to match against the message or, if there is no message, a string containing the exception type and value formatted like so:

-For more information and code samples check out:
+To learn more and see code samples, check out:

 The integration attaches global handlers to capture uncaught exceptions (

 onunhandledrejection).
 Both handlers are enabled by default, but can be disabled through configuration.
 Learn more in GlobalHandlers Integration.

 Java - Sentry's Java SDK provides integrations with common Java logging libraries.
 The configuration allows you to set a logging threshold determining the minimum level to capture a log message as breadcrumb.
 It also provides a setting to configure the minimum log level to capture an event.

 error_types configuration option allows you to set the error types you want Sentry to monitor.
 Learn more in PHP Basic Options.

 excluded_exceptions configuration option allows you to set the exception types you wish to suppress.
 Learn more in the Ruby configuration docs

 While SDK configuration requires changes to your source code and depends on your next deployment, server-side filters can be easily configured per project in the "Data Filters" section of [Project] > Settings > Inbound Filters.
 Learn more in Inbound Filters.